CoChar02/advprogLabBookCchar/Lab-book.md

 **Reflection**

 In this task I have extended my work from the previous lab to include reading and writing the grid into a stream with the auxillary `<< and >>` operators.
-To do this I assigned the operator override functions as `friends` of the grid class, this allowed them to access private or protected data variables (like `m_grid`) of the grid class.
+To do this I assigned the operator overload functions as `friends` of the grid class, this allowed them to access private or protected data variables (like `m_grid`) of the grid class.
 While I could have exposed the grid with a public getter, I believed using the friend modifier to be pertinent as the stream read and write operations should happen as quickly as possible and the read/write operations will be making many calls to the getter, which may negatively impact performance.
 The Grid was passed by reference to the stream operators as we do not want to copy it in memory when calling these operators, the output stream operator also uses a constant for the grid as it should never change when writing to the ostream.

 After defining the overloaded operators as friends and then outside of the class in the headerfile, in the source file I added the operator functionality.